-Why is the impact of Breast Cancer important to Albertans?
+Why is the impact of Breast Cancer important to people in alberta?

 - The risk of a woman getting breast cancer starts rising at about the age of 25.
-The risk keeps getting higher until about age 75 and then gets lower for older women.
+The risk keeps getting higher until about age 75 and then gets lower for older women.1

-- Between 1992 and 2012, the rate of new breast cancer cases for women in Alberta stayed about the same.
-During the same time, the rate of dying from breast cancer went down about 3% a year.
+- Between 1996 and 2015, the rate of new breast cancer cases for women in Alberta stayed about the same.
+During the same time period the rate of dying from breast cancer decreased substantially.2,6

 - Better treatments for breast cancer played a big role in helping more women survive.
 Also, more women are being screened through the Alberta Breast Cancer Screening Program, so breast cancer is being found earlier.
-This means that treatments can work better so women can have better outcomes.
+Earlier cancer detection allows treatments to work more effectively, so women can have better outcomes.

-- Breast cancer also occurs in men, but it is rare.
-Fewer than 15 men are diagnosed in Alberta each year.2
+- Breast cancer also occurs in men, however fewer than 20 men are diagnosed in Alberta each year.2

 What can I do?

-Experts in Alberta agree that we can prevent about 50 out of 100 cases of breast cancer.2 Here’s how:
+Experts agree that together, we can prevent about 26 out of every 100 cases of breast cancer in Alberta.2 Here’s how:

-Not being active enough is linked to about 17% of new cancer cases.
+Not being active enough is linked to about 7% of new breast cancer cases.7

-Being overweight is linked to about 8% of new cases.
-The WCRF/AICR recommend adults stay at a healthy body weight4 and keep their body mass index (BMI) in the normal range.
+Excess weight is linked to about 4% of new breast cancer cases in Alberta.8 The WCRF/AICR recommend adults stay at a healthy body weight3 and keep their body mass index (BMI) in the normal range.
 Use our BMI Tool to find the healthy weight range for you.